Shiitake Mushroom (Lentinula edodes)

 4/5 Evidence Score

 Shiitake is one of the most widely consumed culinary mushrooms globally — also extensively studied medicinally for its lentinan beta-glucan polysaccharide.
-Lentinan is approved as ADJUNCT CHEMOTHERAPY in Japan for stomach cancer (since 1985) — among the few mushroom compounds with prescription drug status.
+Lentinan is approved as adjunct chemotherapy in Japan for stomach cancer (since 1985) — among the few mushroom compounds with prescription drug status.
 Used for immune support, cardiovascular health, and antioxidant effects.
 AHCC (an extract category) overlaps with shiitake research.

 Studied Dose 1,000-3,000 mg/day mushroom extract; lentinan is typically given INJECTABLY (1-2 mg/week IV/IM) for oncology; oral lentinan absorption limited